-K. Estimated increased costs of operation during the first two years at the replacement site for such items as: 1.)
-Lease or rental charges 2.)
-Personal or real property taxes 3.)
-Insurance premiums 4.)
-Utility charges, excluding impact fees L. Other items thatconsiders essential to the reestablishment of the business. u should be aware that you are not entitled to payment under reestablishment regulations for any of the lowing: • Purchase of capital assets, such as office furniture, filing cabinets, machinery or trade fixtures Purchase of manufacturing material, production supplies, product inventory or other items used in the normal course of the business operation • Interior or exterior refurbishment at the replacement site which are purely aesthetic in purpose except as paid in "d" above • Interest on money borrowed to make the move or purchase the replacement property Part-time or home-based business which does not contribute materially to the household income -OR- 4.
-FIXED PAYMENT IN LIEU OF PAYMENT FOR ACTUAL AND RELATED EXPENSES AND REESTABLISHMENT EXPENSES: rec lieu of a payment for actual moving and related expenses and reestablishment expenses, you may elect to eive an amount equal to your business' recent average annual net earnings in an amount not less than \$1,000 more than \$20,000.
-A displaced business is eligible for the payment if A. The business owns or rents personal property which must be moved in connection with such displacement and for which an expense would be incurred in such move; and the business vacates or relocates from its displacement site В. The business cannot be relocated without a substantial loss of its existing patronage (clientele or net earnings).
-A business is assumed to meet this test unlessdetermines that it will not suffer a substantial loss of its existing patronage.
-C. The business is not part of a commercial enterprise having more than three other entities which are not being acquired by, and which are under the same ownership and engaged in the same or similar business activities.
-D. The business is not operated at a displacement dwelling solely for the purpose of renting such dwelling to others.
-E. The business is not operated at the displacement site solely for the purpose of renting the site to others.
-F. The business contributed materially to the income of the displaced person during the two taxable years prior to displacement. u will have 18 months from the date you vacate the property which you currently occupy to submit claims reimbursement of eligible relocation expenses. you lease or rent from the, failure to pay necessary rental payments tomay reduce relocation payment which you will receive.
+4. FIXED PAYMENT IN LIEU OF PAYMENT FOR ACTUAL AND RELATED EXPENSES AND REESTABLISHMENT EXPENSES:

+In lieu of a payment for actual moving and related expenses and reestablishment expenses, you may elect to receive an amount equal to your business' recent average annual net earnings in an amount not less than \$1,000 or more than \$20,000.
+A displaced business is eligible for the payment if \\\\\\ determines that:

+- A. The business owns or rents personal property which must be moved in connection with such displacement and for which an expense would be incurred in such move; and the business vacates or relocates from its displacement site - B. The business cannot be relocated without a substantial loss of its existing patronage (clientele or net earnings).
+A business is assumed to meet this test unless \\\\\\ determines that it will not suffer a substantial loss of its existing patronage. - C. The business is not part of a commercial enterprise having more than three other entities which are not being acquired by \\\\\\, and which are under the same ownership and engaged in the same or similar business activities. - D. The business is not operated at a displacement dwelling solely for the purpose of renting such dwelling to others. - E. The business is not operated at the displacement site solely for the purpose of renting the site to others. - F. The business contributed materially to the income of the displaced person during the two taxable years prior to displacement.

+You will have 18 months from the date you vacate the property which you currently occupy to submit claims for reimbursement of eligible relocation expenses.

+If you lease or rent from the \\\\\\, failure to pay necessary rental payments to \\\\\\ may reduce the relocation payment which you will receive.

 Moving and related payments are not considered as income for the purposes of personal income tax laws.
-Relocation payments are normally made within sixty (60) days of the date that a completed claim is received by provides you with the right to appeal this determination and have your case reviewed or reconsidered in accordance withappeals procedures.
-If you still believe a proper determination has not been made byappeals process, you may seek judicial review.
+Relocation payments are normally made within sixty (60) days of the date that a completed claim is received by

+\\\\\provides you with the right to appeal this determination and have your case reviewed or reconsidered in accordance with \\\\\\appeals procedures.
+If you still believe a proper determination has not been made by \\\\\\appeals process, you may seek judicial review.
 Complete details on the appeals process are available from your relocation agent.

 It is important that you understand the matters explained above which relate to your relocation assistance program eligibility.
-If at any time you would like assistance, please contact the following Relocation Consultant: Sincerely, RECEIPT ACKNOWLEDGEMENT: Received By: Date:
+If at any time you would like assistance, please contact the following \\\\\\

+Relocation Consultant:

+RECEIPT ACKNOWLEDGEMENT:

+Received By: \\\\\

+Date: \\\\\